brain-networks/event_detection/README.md

 <img src="hypothesis-01.png" alt="hypothesis for how high amplitude co-fluctuations might contribute to FC"/>

 # dependencies and requirements
 This script uses MATLAB.
 It was tested using MATLAB 2020a on macOS Mojave 10.14.6.
-It requires no additional software packages.
+The example script uses the Generalized Louvain function for performing community detection.
+It can be downloaded [here](http://netwiki.amath.unc.edu/GenLouvain/GenLouvain).

 # installation and usage
 Download and unzip the directory, open MATLAB, and then navigate to wherever you downloaded the files.
 You can run the script from within that directory.
-The example script uses the Generalized Louvain function for performing community detection.
-It can be downloaded [here](http://netwiki.amath.unc.edu/GenLouvain/GenLouvain).

 # what is here
 * Example parcellated resting fMRI BOLD time series from [here](https://www.dropbox.com/sh/tb694nmpu2lbpnc/AABKU_Mew7hyjtAC4ObzGVaKa?dl=0).